 After the Adoption Order came through, I got to tell my son the news; between us, we wept happy tears and hugged.
-He has been embraced into the bosom of his forever family by not just me but by everyone who has met him; the Adoption Order is the icing on the cake of him already being claimed by me and everyone else.
+He has been embraced into the bosom of his forever family by not just me but by everyone who has met him; the Adoption Order is the icing on the cake.

 In our family’s situation, my son’s Adoption Order was signed by the judge who had followed his case all the way through from the time he had originally come into care.
 The judge was based in the area where my son was born, a long way from where he now lives; to have a celebration hearing there would have been impractical – everyone invited would have had a long trip, even if they could get the time out of their schedules to make the journey.

 But the court system is able to deal with that; we were by no means the first family to have that quandary, and so the celebration hearing was transferred to the nearest court to us.
 That was a much more reasonable thirty minute drive away, so off we went.

 Excitement abounded when my son realised he got a morning off from school for the experience.
 You could see a sense of belonging coming from him; he felt claimed.

 We arrived at the courthouse with about ten minutes to spare, which gave us the chance to go through security.
 I had to remove my hat, and received a stern admonition from one of the security guards that I was not to put it back on until I had left the building (I’m not entirely sure why, but I decided to just go with the flow), and we went through airport-style security.
 My son was suitably impressed, and we were kept safe from arsenals of weapons some people perhaps consider bringing into such a venue, so all was well.